benbrauns/matrix_rain/README.md

 # Matrix Rain
 My version of the Matrix rain.
-Not exactly the same as the movies but gives a 3-dimensional feel to the screen.
+Not exactly the same as the movie's but gives a 3-dimensional feel to the screen.

 <img src="https://user-images.githubusercontent.com/38061493/161663364-e426b20b-8d65-4262-af99-498488a373a3.png" width="500" height="300">